Police officers in Parti Liyani's case neglected their duties: Shanmugam

 But the officers must also know that action will be taken against them if there are discipline issues, misconduct or a breach.

-"I have sympathy for the situation that they find themselves in," he said.
+"I have sympathy for the situation that they find themselves in," Mr Shanmugam said.

 "They have, however, fallen short of expectations."

-The penalty for neglect of duty depends on the degree of culpability and extent of harm caused, Mr Shanmugam said, adding that it can range from a reprimand, financial penalty, to demotion and dismissal.
+The penalty for neglect of duty depends on the degree of culpability and extent of harm caused, Mr Shanmugam said, adding that it can range from a reprimand or financial penalty, to demotion or dismissal.

 The minister said both officers faced penalties in the medium range.